-Stir with a fork till the kasha is well coated.
+Stir with a fork until the kasha is well coated.
 Spread mixture into a small oven-safe nonstick skillet in an even layer.

-Place in the oven and let the mixture cook for 15-20 minutes till it's dry all the way through.
+Place in the oven and let the mixture cook for 15-20 minutes until it's dried all the way through.
 This will “toast” the kasha.

-As the kasha is toasting, heat 2 tbsp schmaltz, butter, or oil in a large skillet or sauté pan over medium.
-Fry the diced onions for 15-20 minutes, stirring often, until they are nice and golden brown.
+As the kasha is toasting, heat 2 tbsp schmaltz, butter, or olive oil in a large skillet or sauté pan over medium.
+Fry the diced onions for 15-20 minutes, stirring often, until they are very tender and caramelized golden brown.
 Reserve both the onions and the oil.

 Meanwhile, boil 3 cups of water and ¼ tsp of salt in a medium saucepan for the kasha.
 In a separate pot, boil about 8 cups of salted water—this is for your bowtie pasta.

 Remove the kasha from the oven and break it apart completely with a fork, separating all the chunks into small pieces.